 - Bleeding - You may have some spotting.
-The cervix is fragile, and insertion of the catheter may cause the tissue to bleed. - Cramping You may also experience uterine cramping for a short time after the procedure for which you may take Tylenol.
+The cervix is fragile, and insertion of the catheter may cause the tissue to bleed. - Cramping You may also experience uterine cramping for a short time after IUI and you may take acetomenaphen or ibuprofen.

+Infection -

-Infection - Bacteria in the semen or in the vagina may be passed into the uterus with insemination.
+Bacteria in the semen or in the vagina may be passed into the uterus with insemination.
 The chance of infection is believed to be very small but would probably require antibiotics.
 Although unlikely, a severe infection may require hospitalization and intravenous antibiotics.